DrTinkle/WheresTheBeer/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).